sarabmadsen/lesson-task-js1-module3-lesson2/README.md

 ### Question 3:

-Convert the below API call to use the try-catch-finally statement.
+Convert the below API call to use a try-catch-finally statement.

 ```js
 async function getFact() {